BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: Experimental Details

 \subsection{Evaluation Metrics}

 \textbf{2-Wasserstein distance $\mathcal{W}_2$}.
 Given empirical samples $\mu$ from the sampler and ground truth samples $\nu$, the 2-Wasserstein distance is defined as:

 where $\pi$ is the transport plan with marginals constrained to $\mu$ and $\nu$ respectively.
-Following \citet{akhoundsadegh2024iterateddenoisingenergymatching}, we use the Hungarian algorithm as implemented in the Python optimal transport package (POT) \citep{JMLR:v22:20-451POT} to solve this optimization for discrete samples with the Euclidean distance $d(x, y)=\|x - y\|_2$. $x-\mathcal{W}_2$ is based on the data and $\mathcal{E}-\mathcal{W}_2$ is based on the corresponding energy.
+Following \citet{akhoundsadegh2024iterateddenoisingenergymatching}, we use the Hungarian algorithm as implemented in the Python optimal transport package (POT) \citep{JMLR:v22:20-451POT} to solve this optimization for discrete samples with the Euclidean distance $d(x, y)=\|x - y\|_2$. $\mathbf{x}\text{-}\mathcal{W}_2$ is based on the data and $\mathcal{E}\text{-}\mathcal{W}_2$ is based on the corresponding energy.
+For $n$-body systems, \textit{i.e.} DW-4, LJ-13, and LJ-55, we take SE(3), \textit{i.e.} rotational and translation equivariance into account.
+For given n-body point cloud pair $(X, Y)$, instead of using Euclidean distance, the distance is defined as $d_{\text{Kabsch}}(X, Y) = \min_{R, t \in \text{SE}(3)} \; \| X - (Y R^\top + t) \|_2$, where Kabsch algorithm is applied to find the optimal rotation and translation.

-\textbf{Effective Sample Size (ESS)}.
-This metric measures the quality and efficiency of a set of weighted samples.
-It quantifies the number of independent and identically distributed (i.i.d.) samples that would be needed to achieve the same level of estimation accuracy as the weighted samples.
-ESS is defined as

-where $\tilde{w}_i=\frac{w_i}{\sum_{j=1}^nw_j}$ and $w_i=\exp(-\mathcal{E}(x_i))/p_{model}(x_i)$.
-And we follow the setting used by \citet{akhoundsadegh2024iterateddenoisingenergymatching}, which computes $p_{model}(x)$ from a continuous normalizing flow (CNF) model and is shown to be a relatively good estimator.
-The CNF is trained by an optimal transport flow matching on samples from each model (OT-CFM) \citep{tong2024improvinggeneralizingflowbasedgenerative}.
-Under this setting, we can compare the sample quality of various model architectures fairly using the same model architecture, training regime, and numerical likelihood approximation independent of the sampler form.
-Then given a test sample $x$, its likelihood can be estimated as